 How to Fill Gaps in Wood Flooring?

-There are several methods to fill the gaps between the planks.
-The two most popular ones involve the use of a filler resin or wood slivers.
+There are several methods of gap filling between the planks.
+The two most popular ones involve the use of filler resin or wood slivers.
 The first method (resin) is better for small gaps simply because it is more efficient.
 For bigger gaps, however, you better use the slivers.
 None of the methods is truly superior, they each have their application.